Giacom/MiniStation/README.md

 **What about the map?**

-Again, it will be changed, downsized and will have only the necessities to have a rich low population round.
+The map has been created from the ground up with population size in mind.
+There is a link to it below.

 Details
 =

-**Which jobs will be changed exactly?**
+**What are the jobs?**

-Since many jobs are going to be merged into each other, I will list what jobs the station will have and their purpose.
+Many jobs have been combined or just plainly cut out.
+These are the remaining jobs with their duties next to them.

  * Captain - Make sure your station is running.
- * Lieutenant - Protect the Captain and be his right hand man.
+ * Lieutenant - You're second in command, protect the Captain and be his right hand man.
- * Cargo Miner x2 - Running cargo bay and taking requests from other departments.
+ * Cargo Miner x2 - Running cargo bay and mining minerals for the station.
  * Bartender - Keeping the bar, serving drinks and food.
+Hire the unemployeed to grow food for you, or do it yourself.
- * Janitor - Cleans the station.
+ * Janitor - Cleans the station, removes litter.
  * Station Engineer x3 - Keeping the power running and fixing station damage.
  * Security Officer x2 - Protecting the crewmembers and serving space law.
  * Detective - Using forensic science to help security officers catch criminals.
- * Scientist x2 - Research and development of new technologies.
-Create bombs.
+ * Scientist x2 - Research and development of new technologies and create bombs.
- * Medical Doctor x2 - Healing the crew.
-Cloning dead crew.
+ * Medical Doctor x2 - Healing the crew, performing surgeries and cloning dead crew.
- * Chemist - Creating useful chemicals.
+ * Chemist - Creating useful chemicals for the crew to use.
  * Unemployed x∞ - Not in charge at all.
 Basically the assistant of TG.
+Get a job!

 There will be 15 jobs (not including Unemployed) available on mini-TG station.
 There is a more simplified command system, with the Captain being the big boss and the Lieutenant being second in command.
 The heads will have control over all departments and jobs.